London Marathon Training Plan: Beginners to Advanced!

 • Your resting calorie burn will increase

-How marathon training changes your mind?
+How does marathon training change your mind?

 The body is not the only thing that changes when you decide to run a marathon.
-Right from the beginning it takes a strong mind-set to introduce, new routines, diets and distances.
+Right from the beginning it takes a strong mindset to introduce, new routines, diets and distances.

 • You’ll feel like Einstein because of serotonin and endorphins